Aji Amarillo – A Staple Peruvian Pepper Variety

 Aji Amarillo Recipes and Uses

-If you have your hands on some fresh aji amarillos, I highly recommend using them to cook something native to Peru.
+If you have some fresh aji amarillos, I highly recommend using them to cook something native to Peru.
 There, they have been used for centuries to craft delicious sauces that will blow your mind.

 Aji amarillo dishes: